 - Supporting the opening of the QSA Resource Center in the fall of 1996;

-- Awarding the annual HGLC Public Service Fellowship; and
+- Awarding the annual HGSC Public Service Fellowship; and

 - Honoring Harvard affiliates for contributions to the GLBT community.